Checklist for Job and Internship Search Success

 - I have evaluated how flexible I am concerning my work schedule, how many hours I may have to work and whether it may vary within a year or change over time.

-- I have calculated how much I need to earn, taking into account expenses such as rent, utilities, transportation, food, phone, clothing, entertainment, insurance, college loans and furniture.
+- I have calculated how much I need to earn, taking into account expenses such as rent, utilities, furniture, transportation, food, phone, clothing, entertainment, insurance and college loans.

 - I have considered various types of benefits such as medical, dental, retirement, profit sharing and vacation and determined what I need and what is important to me.